kapersoft/kaper.dev/README.md

 By default all requests to Pinkary.com are cached for one hour.
 If you like, you can change this value by adding the `PINKARY_CACHE_TTL`-key with the desised TTL in your `.env`-file.

 All requests are proxied to <https://pinkary.com>.
-If, for some reason, the domain is changed, you can specify an alternative domain by addning the `PINKARY_BASE_URL`-ket with the new domain in your `.env`-file.
+If, for some reason, the domain is changed, you can specify an alternative domain by adding the `PINKARY_BASE_URL`-key with the new domain in your `.env`-file.

 ## Testing